-In Texas, when you’re facing a criminal accusation for assault with a deadly weapon, you need the help of an expert criminal defense attorney from the Law Offices of Maverick Ray LLC.
+In Texas, when you’re facing a criminal accusation for assault with a deadly weapon, you need the help of an expert criminal defense attorney from Maverick Ray & Associates.
 With their professional legal representation, you can rest assured that your rights will be protected throughout the entire legal process.
 A person who uses or displays a deadly weapon during an assault can be charged with assault with a deadly weapon.

 This offense is a first-degree felony if it causes serious bodily injury to someone else through the use of a weapon.
 Examples of what constitutes a weapon in the Texas Penal Code includes machine guns, zip guns, handguns, short-barrel firearms, firearm silencers, switchblade knives, daggers, Bowie knives, swords, clubs, nightsticks, mace, brass knuckles, or explosive weapons.

 Assault with a deadly weapon is usually charged as a second-degree felony and punishable by fines up to $10,000 and a prison sentence of 2 to 20 years.
 Under certain circumstances, this can even be elevated to a first-degree felony.